potassco/clorm/docs/index.rst

 interface to the Clingo Answer Set Programming (ASP) solver.
 It allows *facts* to be asserted to, and extracted from, the ASP solver in an intuitive and easy to use way.
-The goal of this library is to supplement the existing Clingo API to make it easier to build and maintain Python application that integrate with Clingo.
+The goal of this library is to supplement the existing Clingo API to make it easier to build and maintain Python applications that integrate with Clingo.

 When integrating an ASP program into a larger application a typical requirement